'Pharma Bro' firm reaches $40M settlement in gouging case

 SACRAMENTO, Calif.
-(AP) — A company once owned by Martin Shkreli -- the so-called "Pharma Bro" -- will pay up to $40 million to settle allegations that it jacked up the price of a life-saving medication by roughly 4 ,000% after obtaining exclusive rights to the drug.
+(AP) — A company once owned by “Pharma Bro” Martin Shkreli will pay up to $40 million to settle allegations that it jacked up the price of a life-saving medication by roughly 4 ,000% after obtaining exclusive rights to the drug.

 The Federal Trade Commission announced the settlement Tuesday.